 The U.S. Embassy in Berlin is seeking a Volunteer Foreign National Student Intern for the Economic Section (ECON).

-- The next internship opportunity will be available as of September 2022.
-The starting date will be discussed during the interview and is dependent on passing the background check, which can take up to three months or more.
+- This internship is offered year-round; the starting date will be discussed during the interview, while it is also dependent on passing the background check, which can take 3 months or more.

 BASIC FUNCTION OF POSITION

 The purpose of this internship is to offer students the opportunity to work alongside Economic Section staff with duties and projects assigned as available.
 Interns may also participate in outside meetings and events, take notes, and write reports on issues relevant to the Economic Section’s work.

 Applicants must address each required qualification listed below with specific information supporting each item.
 Failure to do so may result in determination that the applicant is not qualified.

 EDUCATION: Present enrollment in a German university in the area of: Economics, International Affairs, Law, Environment, Sciences, Technology, Health or related subjects.